Gauthamprasath/EtherealX/README.md

 I have just put the .txt only.
 In order to work around it, save it as .bat to execute as a batch file.
 You can also use some BAT converters to create a .exe out of it.

 !!!This is just a glimpse of the project and I haven't put every details here.
-I would personally recommd you to go through the script and understand each line and what they intend to do.!!!
+I would personally recommend you to go through the script and understand each line and what they intend to do!!!

 Functionalities: